 You may have something very specific for your dream house, but you may not be able to realise it everywhere in Germany.

-Potential home builders should make sure to read the regulations – and know some formulas and abbreviations before purchasing the land.
+Potential home builders should make sure to read the regulations – and know the formulas and abbreviations before purchasing the land.
 The best way to know what you can build on your potential plot is by getting in touch with the seller or agent directly and request more information.

 Recommended Reading: Tricks and Bricks Germany – 75 Property Investment Tips